apache/flink/docs/scala_api_guide.md

 ---------------------

-As explained in [Programming Model](pmodel.html#operators), a Stratosphere job is a graph of operators that process data coming from sources that is finally written to sinks.
+As explained in [Programming Model](pmodel.html#operators), a Flink job is a graph of operators that process data coming from sources that is finally written to sinks.
 When you use the Scala front end these operators as well as the graph is created behind the scenes.
 For example, when you write code like this: